 Very popular accommodation along Stewart/Cassiar Highway; and now open all-year round!

 Welcome to the Arctic Divide Ranch-Lodge and Motel!
 We invite you to contact us directly should you have any questions about our accommodation, our website, planning your Northern trip, or just to chat!
 We invite those who request long-term stays (4 or more days) to contact us directly as we would like to accommodate your needs as much as possible, and more about our accommodation and services can be discussed in person.
-Enjoy this site, and visit us every so often as we are in the process of updating/completing this new site and will have new information, blogs, pictures and more on a continuous basis!
+Enjoy this site, and visit us every so often as we are in the process of renovations and will add new pictures, events, blogs, and services!

 The grounds are in the heart of Dease Lake, being easily accessible off of the Stewart-Cassiar Highway (Hwy 37N).
 The Stewart/Cassiar Highway is one of the beautiful routes to take travelers to Alaska and the Yukon and is accessible by vehicle all year round.

 Our easy-access pull out and large parking area invites all types of vehicles including u-haul trailers, horse trailers, travel trailers, car/truck and motor bikes!
 We also have plug-ins available for shoulder season and winter season travelers who enjoy having a vehicle that will start in the morning!

 Our location is central, with food, gas, and entertainment amenities all within walking distance.
 Our property also backs onto thousands of acres of bush and walking area; inviting guests to step away from the busy world and enjoy the elements of nature.

 Our hotel has been used as a great staging area for any local activities!
 Our guests centrally meet here and carry on to participate in fly-in hunting, fishing, guided tours, etc. We do offer some storage area for vehicles/trailers as well as supplies.
 In 2019 we are hosting several VIP events; stay tuned for updates and announcements!